AD – This post includes PR Samples from YesStyle. This post also includes affiliate links. Please see my Disclosure page for more details.

 I was excited to try the I’m Real Broccoli Mask Sheet just for the fact it has a broccoli on the packaging… Korean packaging is pretty darn cool!
 This face mask was for revitalising and hydrating tired skin, so I saved this for a Sunday where I’d been out drinking and dancing the night before.
 The sheet mask was really easy to apply – although it was extremely saturated in serum, it didn’t slide down my face like some masks do but stuck to my face well.
 The various slits in the face mask meant it could fit to the curves of my face well.
 I left the mask on for about 35 minutes, and when I peeled it off there was still plenty of serum on my skin.
 I rubbed this in a little, poured out more remaining serum from the sachet and patted this in over the top.
 I then let this soak in for an hour before following up with a moisturiser.
 The mask left my skin soft, smooth, and definitely hydrated – my skin felt amazing!
 The fact my skin absorbed all of the serum just shows how tired and dehydrated it must have been.

 The Etude House Collagen Eye Patch, like the Broccoli Mask Sheet, were not thick or gloopy but thin and stuck to the skin well, meaning they didn’t slide down my face.
 Normally I really struggle with eye masks sliding down my face, so I’m definitely impressed with this!
 Whilst I didn’t notice amazing differences, I cannot deny that my under eye area got a lot of hydration and attention like it deserved.
+Check out more YesStyle Etude House products here.

-Next up of the skincare I received is the Laneige Lip Sleeping Mask.
+Next up of the skincare I received from YesStyle is the Laneige Lip Sleeping Mask.
 At first this product baffled me – wtf is a lip sleeping mask?!
 I’ve never heard of an overnight lip mask before, so was very intrigued.
-A bit of googling discovered that you use the spatula to cover your lips in the product of an evening, and overnight it will melt away any dead skin cells and help keep your lips hydrated, soft and smooth.
+A bit of research discovered that this is a cult favourite – you use the spatula to cover your lips in the product of an evening, and overnight it will melt away any dead skin cells and help keep your lips hydrated, soft and smooth.
 In the morning, wipe off any excess and you’re good to go.
 Also, the product comes with the cutest little spatula in it’s own tiny envelope – I’m obsessed with how cute it is!
 So, what did I think?
 Well, I pay a lot of attention to my face of an evening, so it just generally feels nice to incorporate a pamper of my lips, too.
 Whilst I didn’t really see how it ‘melted’ my dead skin cells, it definitely leaves my lips looking and feeling beautiful by the morning!
 The formula isn’t overly tacky or sticky either – it’s just like a thicker, more nourishing lip balm.
 The RRP for this product is £12.76 and seeing as you only need a small amount each night, I definitely think this is a great value.

 Last but definitely not least is the Etude House Moistfull Collagen Essence.
 Essence is a new skincare step to me – at first I wasn’t too sure what it was, but a bit of googling discovered it is a fundamental skincare step in Korean Beauty.
 After cleansing and toning, pat essence onto your skin, then follow up with your usual skincare routine.
 Essence is kind of like a serum, but tends to be less concentrated.
 I’ve loved using this product in my routine – it absorbs into the skin quickly and leaves my skin nicely hydrated and smooth.
 I’ve also found it works really well in my skincare routine when wanting a more dewy makeup base.